 The DFC program is designed to encourage, instruct, and empower churches in Disability Ministry.
 A church certified through this program will receive access to tools, information, and training designed to enhance and develop the Disability Ministry within their church.

 Special Touch Ministry leadership provide guidance and direction to local churches, all services to people with disabilities are still overseen, insured and administered by the local church.
-In order to avoid any relative confusion and misunderstanding, Special Touch Ministry, Inc. requests local church disability ministry groups to avoid using “Special Touch” in any local program identification.
+Current training is being provided virtually.

-A Summer Get Away is a five-day, in residence, camp-style retreat for children and adults with intellectual and/or physical disabilities (guests) to vacation and find fellowship with others in a Christian atmosphere.
-Families are welcome (family-discounts are available).
+A Summer Get Away is an in residence, camp-style retreat for children and adults with intellectual and/or physical disabilities (guests) to have fun and fellowship with others in a Christian atmosphere.
+A Summer Get Away has functionally-appropriate programming for people with physical or intellectual disabilities along separate tracks based on intellectual ability.
+Professional medical staff are provided.
+Families are welcome.
 Children under 10 years old must have parent or guardian with them to attend.

-The guests’ tuition for each Summer Get Away vary and are based on a number of costs, including campground facility rental fees, insurance costs, as well as costs associated with complying to governmental regulatory requirements.
+The guests’ tuition for each Summer Get Away vary and are based on a number of costs, including campground facility rental fees, insurance costs, as well as costs associated with governmental regulatory requirements.
 Special Touch fees are lower than the national average for similar programs.

 Since early 2019, Special Touch Ministry has been retooling and developing programs and services specifically to meet the needs of people who are blind or have visual impairments.
 The Blind Services department provides resources to churches, organizations, and individuals specifically addressing the needs of those with visual impairments or blindness.

 Braille, large print, and audio tools, developed by this department, cover a broad range of needs from evangelism through spiritual mentorship to disclipleship.
 The focus of Blind Services is to make the cross accessible.